Graduate Certificate

 This unit covers the concepts, tools and techniques that managers use to make financial decisions in the contemporary business context.
 It is designed for the professional who will be using, rather than producing, accounting and financial information.
 Completion of the unit will raise your awareness of how businesses and corporate organisations make short- and long-term financial decisions.

-You will learn the main responsibilities of financial managers, types of business costs, budgets and management control, and assessment of financial statements.
+You will learn the main responsibilities of financial managers, types of business costs, and assessment of financial statements.
 You will also learn how to evaluate projects, value financial securities, estimate the cost of capital and formulate capital structure and dividend policies.

 Learning outcomes:

-- Examine and describe the functions of a financial manager in contemporary businesses and within the current regulatory and legal context
+1. Examine and describe the functions of a financial manager in contemporary businesses and within the current regulatory and legal context.

-- Critically evaluate the role and content of the four principal financial statements using effective strategies and apply accounting information for informed business decision making
+3. Critically evaluate the role and content of the four principal financial statements using effective strategies and apply accounting information for informed business decision making.

-- Understand and evaluate budgets and their impact on long- and short-term business decisions
+4. Evaluate future cash flows and their impact on long- and short-term business decisions.

-- Demonstrate a sound knowledge of project evaluation and appraisal concepts and make investment decisions using appropriate capital budgeting techniques
+5. Demonstrate a sound knowledge of project and capital asset evaluation and appraisal concepts and make investment decisions using appropriate capital budgeting techniques.

-- Demonstrate sound knowledge of the tools, methods and language used to evaluate corporate financial decisions related to capital structure and dividend policy aimed at maximising the value of the firm
+6. Evaluate corporate financial decisions related to capital structure and dividend policy aimed at maximising the value of the firm using appropriate tools and methods.